2021 CONCACAF Gold Cup Group B

 Group B of the 2021 CONCACAF Gold Cup took place from 11 to 18 July 2021 in Frisco's Toyota Stadium and Kansas City's Children's Mercy Park.
 The group consisted of Canada, Haiti, Martinique, and host nation the United States.
+The top two teams, the United States and Canada, advanced to the quarter-finals, while the other two teams were eliminated.